johncrimmins/comm/README.md

 - A Firebase project (Firestore, Auth, and Storage enabled)
 - An OpenAI API key (for AI features and transformations)
 - An n8n instance/webhook URL (for RAG tool calls) — optional, only needed for AI summaries/actions/decisions
-- iOS: Xcode + iOS Simulator (macOS)
+- iOS: Expo Go
-- Android: Android Studio + emulator (or a physical device)
+- Android: Expo Go
-- Device: Expo Go installed from the App Store/Play Store
+- Any Device: Expo Go installed from the App Store/Play Store

-If you don't have OpenAI/n8n configured yet, you can still run the app and use core messaging.
+If you don't have OpenAI configured yet, you can still run the app and use core messaging.
 Avoid the long‑press "transformations" and the AI conversation until keys are added.

 ## Features